Joaquin-Murillo/LLM_Literature_Review/README.md

   * PHP 8: Released in 2020, adding a Just-In-Time (JIT) compiler and union types.
 * Adaptation: Continuous enhancements keep PHP relevant for modern web development.

+PHP, demonstrates how a programming language can thrive by addressing specific needs and maintaining relevance through updates.
+Initially designed for creating dynamic web pages, PHP gained traction through its integration with content management systems like WordPress, which powers a significant portion of the internet.
+While it faced criticism for inconsistent syntax and the rise of competitors like Node.js, the release of PHP 7 brought significant performance improvements and reaffirmed its place in modern web development.

 4. JavaScript ➔ Node.js / Express.js / React / Vue.js / Angular
 * Evolution: Originally a client-side scripting language, JavaScript has expanded to server-side development and complex front-end applications.
 * Node.js: A runtime environment that allows JavaScript to run on the server side.
 * Express.js: A minimal and flexible Node.js web application framework that provides robust features for web and mobile applications.
 React, Vue.js, Angular: Front-end JavaScript frameworks and libraries that facilitate building complex user interfaces.
 * Adaptation: Javascript has maintained continued relevance due its various highly popular frameworks, allowing it to become a key leader in web development.

+JavaScript exemplifies a language that adapted to technological demands, such as the rise of web development.
+Initially criticized for its perceived limitations, JavaScript thrived due to strong community efforts like ECMAScript updates and frameworks such as React and Angular.
+These innovations made it indispensable for creating dynamic and responsive websites, propelling it to dominance.

 ## Influential Researchers in the Field:
 1. Leo A. Meyerovich